PrincetonSystems/os-seminar/readings.markdown

     Facebook, Twitter, or Google account, or create an account using your email address and a password.
   - Select "Create or enroll in a course"
-  - Select "I am a student" and enter the course code `LEVY-FA26P` to join the course.
+  - Select "I am a student" and enter the course code `LEVY-FVDQB` to join the course.

 Annotations for readings in [Perusall](https://app.perusall.com/courses/cos-598a-operating-system-trade-offs-performance-extensibility-and-security) are always due noon, Princeton time, the day before class.